tc39/proposal-record-tuple/README.md

 No they are completely different.

 Records in Typescript are a generic utility type to represent an object taking a key type matching with a value type.
-They still represents objects.
+They still represent objects.

 Likewise Tuples in Typescript are a notation to express types in an array of a limited size (starting with TypeScript 4.0 they have a [variadic form](https://github.com/microsoft/TypeScript/pull/39094)).